1957 Baltimore Colts season

-The 1957 Baltimore Colts season was the fifth season for the team in the National Football League and their first with a winning record.
+The 1957 Baltimore Colts season was the fifth season for the team in the National Football League, their first season with a winning record as the Colts, and their first in seven years when they were still known as the New York Yanks.
 Under fourth-year head coach Weeb Ewbank, the Colts posted a record of 7 wins and 5 losses, third in the Western Conference, one game behind Detroit and San Francisco.

 With two games to play, Baltimore (7–3) was in first place with a one-game lead, but dropped their final two games on the West Coast.

-This was the first season in which the Colts wore their trademark "horseshoe" logo in the middle of their helmet.
-The team had experimented with placement of the logo on other parts of the helmet, but 1957 was the year in which they used the logo that the Colts franchise still uses.
+This was the first season in which the Colts wore their trademark "horseshoe" logo on both sides of their helmet, with the team also debuting a new uniform kit featuring "blue jerseys highlighted with two white shoulder stripes" and white pants with "two lines of blue piping up the sides."
+While the team had experimented with placement of the horseshoe logo on the back of the helmet for several seasons previously, it was in 1957 that the white helmets with the large blue logos were unveiled.